electro-smith/DaisySP-LGPL/README.md

 ## Other

-Keep in mind there are a few open PRs on DaisySP that I will merge before this goes public so we'll want to update those.
+Keep in mind there are a few open PRs on DaisySP that I will merge before this goes public so we'll want to keep track of that so this isn't out of date as soon as it goes public (reverbsc cmake lists, etc.)